SparkR overview

 From a local R data.frame

 The simplest way to create a DataFrame is to convert a local R data.frame into a SparkDataFrame.
 Specifically we can use createDataFrame and pass in the local R data.frame to create a SparkDataFrame.
 Like most other SparkR functions, createDataFrame syntax changed in Spark 2.0.
-You can see examples of this in the code snippet bellow.
+You can see examples of this in the code snippet below.
 For more examples, see createDataFrame.

 library(SparkR)